det-lab/docker-lesson/docs/02_containers.md

 Each VM runs on top of a hypervisor, such as VirtualBox or VMware, which sits between the physical hardware and the virtual machine.

-As mentioned before, a container **shares** the host's operating system kernal, simply isolating the file system, processes, and network.
+As mentioned before, a container **shares** the host's operating system kernel, simply isolating the file system, processes, and network.
 To summarize:

 | Feature         | Virtual Machine                          | Container              |
 |:----------------|-----------------------------------------:|-----------------------:|